uafranca/ubuntu-2404/03-docker/02-portainer.md

 #Informações que serão solicitadas na configuração via Web do Portainer.io
 Please create the initial administrator user.
-  Username: vaamonde
+  Username: uelio
-  Password: Vaamonde@2024
+  Password: Almeid@001
-  Confirm password: Vaamonde@2024
+  Confirm password: Almeid@001
   (ON) Allow collection of anonymous statistics.
 You can find more information about this in our privacy policy.
 <Create User>